 What is a Phlebotomy Procedure and How Does it Work?

-The process of phlebotomy simply involves inserting a needle into a vein for the purpose of collecting blood.
+The process of phlebotomy involves inserting a needle into a vein to collect blood.
 Most likely, one of the large veins that pass close to the skin near your elbow crease will be selected.
 A large area is cleaned with an antiseptic (very commonly iodine or chlorhexidine).

 The needle used to extract the blood is typically larger than a needle for drawing blood for lab testing purposes.
 The larger needle is necessary to protect the red blood cells from becoming damaged.

 Depending upon your height and weight, your circulatory system holds about 10 to 12 pints of blood at any given time.
-Removing 1 pint of that makes a difference that you will feel!
+Removing 1 pint of blood is a significant amount!

-As a result, your system begins to compensate and quickly works to make new blood.
-This process actually has a number of benefits to your health beyond reducing excess iron.
+Due to the therapeutic removal of blood, your system begins to compensate and quickly works to make new blood.
+This process actually has several benefits to your health beyond reducing excess iron.

 Hemoglobin in your blood carries iron, so when you lose blood via phlebotomy, you’re essentially also losing iron.
 By reducing excess iron and lowering the ferritin level, phlebotomy can reduce symptoms, halt or hopefully reverse the progress of iron overload disease, and save our lives.